wzhudev/reverse-linear-sync-engine/README.md

 - `model`: the in-memory model object this transaction is related to
 - `batchIndex`: each transaction has a `batchIndex`.
 Transactions that have the same `batchIndex` will be sent to the server in batch.

 Besides `UpdatingTransaction`, there are 4 kinds of transactions and `TransactionQueue` provides corresponding methods to construct them.
-But in this post, let's foucs on `UpdatingTransaction` solely.
+But in this post, let's focus on `UpdatingTransaction` solely.

 | Minimized name | Possible original names | Description                                                             |
 | -------------- | ----------------------- | ----------------------------------------------------------------------- |